gritzko/replicated.cc/progress/04Apr19/index.md

 A significant part of the work is *mappers*.
 Those are stateless functions converting between RON and other formats (plain text, CSV, JSON).
-As mappers encapsulate CRDT/RON machinery, they greatly simplify the creation of APIs and bindings for various languages and platforms (priorities: golang, JavaScript/node.js and JavaScript/WebAssembly; there is some ongoing Haskell and Rust experimentation too).
+As mappers encapsulate all the CRDT/RON machinery, they greatly simplify the creation of APIs and bindings for various languages and platforms (priorities: golang, JavaScript/node.js and JavaScript/WebAssembly; there is some ongoing Haskell and Rust experimentation too).

 At this point, the focus shifts to use case testing, as any practical application of the technology provides valuable feedback and sets